 As will be apparent, it is possible for there to be an initial decision, to grant the voidable preference, with then a short delay before that decision is put into effect.
 During the short delay, the initial decision persists, and the transaction effecting the preference leads directly from the initial decision.
 This was the postion in MC Bacon and Fairway.

 On the other hand, it is conceivable that an initial decision is made to grant the preference, but then a substantial period of time passes, before the transaction effecting the preference occurs.
-In such circumstances, the question will arise whether or not the initial decision persisted, or whether there was a subsequent decision made, a decision to proceed, after the initial decision and close in time of the transaction - and whether it is the decision to proceed which must be assessed for the purposes of s.239.
+In such circumstances, the question will arise: (i) whether or not the initial decision persisted until execution of the transaction, or (ii) whether there was a subsequent decision made, a decision to proceed, after the initial decision (ceased to persist), and it is this subsequent decision to proceed, which must be assessed for the purposes of s.239.
 This possibility was touched on in Stealth.
 After distinguishing between date the company takes on an enforceable obligation and the date the company decides to honour the obligation and perform it, David Richard J said at paragraph 62:

 ‘The position is, of course, all the stronger in a case such as the present where the company was not subject to any enforceable obligation to grant the charge.
 It would be a voluntary act and, after an interval of 12 months or more, would necessarily involve a decision to proceed with the grant of the charge.'

 In the above situation, there was no enforceable obligation.
 There was an initial decision to voluntarily grant a preference, then 12 months passed, before the company made the ‘decision to proceed with the grant of the charge’ decision (a subsequent reviewing/renewing decision).
 In such a situation, seemingly, the Court’s task will be to consider whether, when this ‘decision to proceed' decision was taken, was that decision influenced by the requisite desire to prefer?